BNS Riachuello / HMS St George (BB-1941)

 The St George fought in all the battles that took place in the Eastern Mediterranean through to the collapse of Italy in 1943.
 The St George was damaged with bomb damage off Crete as the Fleet supported the withdrawal of the Allied forces that had taken part in the Greek Campaign.
 The damage was repaired at Alexandria.
 The St George's last action in the Mediterranean was in support of Operation Husky, the invasion of Sicily.
 The St George along with Admiral Cunningham was in Malta to receive the surrender of the Italian Fleet.
 Leaving Malta the St George steamed to Mers el Kebir where it joined the Free French battleship Richelieu.
 From that stage on the Richelieu and St George became Fleet buddies acting together for the rest of the war.
 The two ships left the Mediterranean bound for Scapa Flow.
 They were diverted en-route to the Clyde for the Richelieu to receive new gunnery radars and the St George to have a general refit.

 The ships saw little activity over the winter of 1943–1944 until February 1944, when they took part in Operation Posthorn.
 Richelieu, Anson, St George and the carrier Furious departed Scapa Flow on 10 February for a raid on German shipping off occupied Norway.
 The objective was to lure the German heavy cruisers in the area so that the battleships could destroy them.
 The carrier aircraft achieved little, sinking a single freighter of 3,000 tons and damaging a repair ship while trading one of the Supermarine Seafire fighters for a German Bf 109 fighter.
 The fleet returned to port on the 12th, and Richelieu and St George thereafter went to Rosyth for ten days to rest the crew.
 A repeat sweep was to have taken place at the end of the month, but two of the escorting destroyers collided while leaving Scapa Flow, leading to a postponement that became permanent as a result of bad weather.
 In March, the Allies determined that six battleships to counter the battleship Tirpitz (which had been damaged in September 1943) and the remaining cruisers, was excessive.
 As a result, Richelieu and St George were detached for other operations.
-The Allied command initially considered employing them to support the invasion of Normandy, but as the Richelieu was only supplied with armor-piercing shells, both ships were instead sent to reinforce the British Eastern Fleet, along with a group of escort aircraft carriers.
+The Allied command initially considered employing them to support the invasion of Normandy, but as the Richelieu was only supplied with armour-piercing shells, both ships were instead sent to reinforce the British Eastern Fleet, along with a group of escort aircraft carriers.

 The Eastern Fleet at that stage of 1944 consisted of two modern carriers the Richelieu and St George, then the WW1 era ships Renown, Valiant and Queen Elizabeth along with squadrons of cruisers and flotillas of destroyers.
 That was the basic fleet which changed consistency depending on the sorties to be undertaken.
 The main job of the fleet was to keep the Japanese eyes off the US fleets actions in the Pacific.
 This was achieved by the Eastern Fleets attacks on the refineries and oil producing areas on the island of Sumatra.
 The main remnants of the Japanese Fleet were holed up in Singapore where they were handy to their main fuel supply.
 So the Eastern Fleet was hoping to draw some battleships and cruisers out of Singapore into a position where a fleet action could occur.
 This never happened.